 While in List view, click the arrow to the right of any memory to view more details about it.
 Click the arrow to the right of the timestamp and you’ll be able to drill down to further detail such as file names or the websites you visited:

-When looking at your timesheets on Week or Month view, you’ll also see your Memory inbox in the top-right corner of each date.
-Clicking on the inbox will take you to your timesheet for that day where you can review your memories:
+When looking at your logged and planned hours on Week or Month view, you’ll also see your Memory inbox in the top-right corner of each date.
+Clicking on the inbox will take you to Day view where you can review your memories for that day:

 What is Memory history?

 Memory history is the cumulative record of all your memories.
 It lets you go back in time to look at past memories for previous days.
 Just click through the calendar days on Day view in Hours, or switch to Week or Month view for a wider overview.